Number Twenty Nine

 An expert guide will then lead you through the various floors of the house.
 In the basement is a large kitchen, pantry and the servant’s bedroom.
 Climbing up a flight of stairs, you’ll come upon the dining room that houses a curious wooden wine cooler.
 This container and the tea box were locked, so the domestics wouldn’t steal its goods.

-The master bedroom features a nineteenth century bed, a bizarre exercise machine and a rudimentary toilet.
+The master bedroom features a 19th-century bed, a bizarre exercise machine and a rudimentary toilet.
 Although this room is quite modest, it contrasts sharply with the governess room, located on the top floor.
 In this room, one of its prettiest items is an embroidery stretcher.

 Lastly, visitors will visit the nursery where the children played with numerous toys, including two fully decorated grandiose doll houses.